 Online master’s degrees do not require the physical presence of students.
 Classes, answering tests and exams, and conducting activities can be taken entirely online (Best Value Schools, 2021).

 Unlike in traditional programs where flexibility is very little to none as students need to finish them in two to four rigorous years, study time in online programs can be reduced or fast-tracked.
-Online degree students can choose their own study time, balancing both their studies and work or family life.
+With the help of learning management system examples, online degree students can choose their own study time, balancing both their studies and work or family life.
 Hence, they can graduate within a few months or about a year (Best Value Schools, 2021).

 According to Peterson’s, the average annual tuition of a master’s degree is nearly $30,000 at public schools and almost $40,000 at private schools (Tretina, 2020).
 Students can find many cheap tuition rates for master’s degrees online.